-Robert Keefe is a partner in the firm's Litigation/Controversy Department, and a member of the Investigations and Criminal Litigation Practice Group.
+Robert Keefe is a senior counsel in the firm's Litigation/Controversy Department, and a member of the Investigations and Criminal Litigation Practice.
 He joined the firm in 1974.
 Mr. Keefe has been co-chairman of the Government Investigations and Litigation Group and a member of the Antitrust and Trade Regulation, Environmental, Foreign Corrupt Practices Act and Securities Litigation Groups.
 He has served on the Banking and Financial Law and Health Law Committees.

 Mr. Keefe's complex general litigation practice includes internal corporate investigations, extensive white collar criminal defense work and general commercial litigation.
 Prior to joining the firm in 1974, he was an attorney in the Criminal Division of the Department of Justice.